CyberResilience/CyberResilienceFAQs/FAQ.md

   <<Francesco>>

 ### How is DIE (distributed, immutable, ephemeral) relevant to Cyber Resilience?
 put answer here

-### How is "cattle/pets" relevant to Cyber Resilience?
-put answer here

 ### What is the business justification for increasing Cyber Resilience?